-Monash City Council (hereby called Council) is committed to providing best value procurement outcomes for the community.
+The City of Monash (Council) is committed to providing best value procurement outcomes for its community.
 An important element in achieving this is the responsible procurement of goods, services and works.
-Best value procurement by Council maximises the benefit delivered to the community through its services and infrastructure.
-The community should have confidence and trust that Council maintains the highest level of integrity in its procurement processes.
+Best value procurement by Council maximises the benefit delivered to the community through its services and infrastructure and the community should have confidence and trust that Council maintains the highest level of integrity in its procurement processes.

-When evaluating goods, services and works, Council will take a balanced approach and consider factors including but not limited to:
+When evaluating goods, services and works, Council will take a balanced approach to consider a range of factors often including but not limited to:

 - value for money;

-- capability and experience; and
+- capability and experience;

-- environmental, local & social sustainability.
+- environmental, local & social sustainability; and

+- gender equality.